-- Urban Design Report (Urbis Pty Ltd) (to be submitted under separate cover). - Architectural reference design (Aleksandar Projects). - Flood Impact Assessment (Cardno). - Wind Report (Windtech). - Traffic Report (Traffix). - Photomontages (to be submitted under separate cover).
+- Urban Design Report (Urbis Pty Ltd) (to be submitted under separate cover) - Architectural reference design (PTI Architects) - Flood Impact Assessment (Cardno) - Wind Report (Windtech) - Traffic Report (Traffix) - Photomontages (to be submitted under separate cover).

-This planning proposal is submitted prior to Council finalising the Parramatta CBD Planning Proposal due to site specific conditions that are addressed in this planning proposal.
-The draft LEP provisions published for the Parramatta CBD comprise controls to allow an incentive Height and Floor Space Ratio.
+This planning proposal is submitted prior to Council finalising the Parramatta CBD Planning Proposal due to site specific constraints that are addressed in this planning proposal.
+The draft LEP provisions published for the Parramatta CBD comprise controls to allow an incentive height and Floor Space Ratio.

-This planning proposal proposes site specific provisions over 114-118 Harris Street.
-This planning proposal puts forward maximum building height and floor space ratio controls that will permit the delivery of a development which can address Council's vision for the built form for Parramatta CBD.
+This planning proposal seeks to remedy this, by proposing site specific provisions over 26,28 and 30 Parkes Street.
+This planning proposal puts forward maximum building height and floor space ratio controls that will permit the delivery of a development which can address Council's vision for the built form step-down from the central spine of Parramatta CBD.